-Fortunately, my family did not pack it in and leave for the American colony of Liberia or the Republic of Maryland in West Africa, an experiment in West Africa that ultimately was annexed to Liberia in 1857.
-Free passage, free rent
+Fortunately, the Johnson family did not pack it in and leave for the American colony of Liberia or the Republic of Maryland in West Africa, an experiment in West Africa that ultimately was annexed to Liberia in 1857.
+Free passage, free rent,

 In the next 18 years, Philip and Aaron fall off the record.
 By 1850, Asbury Johnson is farming in District 2 of the county, in Double Creek, south of Deep Landing.
 I triangulated the Double Creek location on a 1860s Queen Anne’s County map by following corresponding family names on the 1850 and 1860 census to the surnames positions on the map.

 - Henrietta, 20